-Students and families Teachers and counsellors School and district administrators Teachers support and encourage School administrators establish Students are engaged and supported in each the participation of all students in school norms and a school classroom.
-They actively activities and discussion.
-Teachers climate that supports inquiryparticipate in classroom provide inquiry-based instruction based teaching and student activities and discussion. that is organized around a driving engagement. question (or challenge) that Students with learning School and district encourages student voice and administrators ensure that support requirements choice. receive accommodations underrepresented students Teachers build upon students' have access to technology in to support their access to academically challenging approaches to learning skills through order to extend formal and work. their instruction, including: social informal learning beyond the skills; research skills; communications school day.
-Students at all grade levels skills; self-management skills; and discuss examples of their School administrators facilitate thinking skills. progress in building their discussions about instructional approaches to learning Teachers provide individual feedback strategies that support skills that include: social on student engagement and use of and engage all students in skills; research skills; instructional strategies.
-Feedback is academically challenging work. communications skills; selfconsistent with the IB standards and management skills; and practices. thinking skills.
-Teachers provide varied and flexible Students are supported instructional groupings for students in their efforts to take and spend more of their instructional on more demanding time on providing differentiated assignments through instruction for small groups, or design of projects that individual students, than on wholeare broken down into group work. component parts.
-Students Teachers expect students to submit are also supported to high-quality work and provide collaborate in projects multiple opportunities for students across subjects, and to to resubmit work to enhance its participate in structured quality. learning experiences Teachers tailor instruction to outside of the normal support a student's current level of school day. achievement.
+Students and families Teachers and counsellors School and district administrators Students are engaged and supported in each classroom.
+They actively participate in classroom activities and discussion.
+Students with learning support requirements receive accommodations to support their access to academically challenging work.
+Students at all grade levels discuss examples of their progress in building their approaches to learning skills that include: social skills; research skills; communications skills; self- management skills; and thinking skills.
+Students are supported in their efforts to take on more demanding assignments through design of projects that are broken down into component parts.
+Students are also supported to collaborate in projects across subjects, and to participate in structured learning experiences outside of the normal school day.
+Teachers support and encourage the participation of all students in activities and discussion.
+Teachers provide inquiry-based instruction that is organized around a driving question (or challenge) that encourages student voice and choice.
+Teachers build upon students' approaches to learning skills through their instruction, including: social skills; research skills; communications skills; self-management skills; and thinking skills.
+Teachers provide individual feedback on student engagement and use of instructional strategies.
+Feedback is consistent with the IB standards and practices.
+Teachers provide varied and flexible instructional groupings for students and spend more of their instructional time on providing differentiated instruction for small groups, or individual students, than on whole-group work.
+Teachers expect students to submit high-quality work and provide multiple opportunities for students to resubmit work to enhance its quality.
+Teachers tailor instruction to support a student's current level of achievement.
+School administrators establish school norms and a school climate that supports inquiry- based teaching and student engagement.
+School and district administrators ensure that underrepresented students have access to technology in order to extend formal and informal learning beyond the school day.
+School administrators facilitate discussions about instructional strategies that support and engage all students in academically challenging work.